telefonicaid/lwm2m-node-lib/README.md

 All the client configuration is read from the `config.js` file in the root of the project.
 You can print the configuration that is actually being used using the `config` command.

-To exit the command line client, use `CTRL-C`.
+To exit the command line client, use `CTRL-C` or the `quit` command.

 The command line client can also be used to execute scripts.
 Each line of the script is interpreted as a line in the command line.
 You have to take two things into account:
 * The script is executed as an input to the client, line by line, and it will not end unless a `quit` command is explicitly issued.
 In that case, the client will end up in a prepaired state, with the prompt available to receive further commands.